JesusASmx/SimpleNERtagger_ES/README.md

 tags = NER_tagger(transformer)

+## How to use the method in that pandas dataframe:

 from tqdm import tqdm # In some cases you might want to run "!pip install tqdm" first.